tkilla64/eurorack/README.md

 My take on the famous "Fastest Envelope in the West", designed by René Schmitz.

 midi-sync:
-Clock Generator with three sync modes: Internal (tap tempo), External clock and MIDI clock RESET output and 5 Clock Divider outputs (/1 /2 /4 /8 and /16)
+Clock Generator with three sync modes: Internal (tap tempo), External clock and MIDI clock.
+RESET output and 5 Clock Divider outputs (/1 /2 /4 /8 and /16)

 misc: